 A new foaling barn is built.

 Lane’s End is awarded the Eclipse Award of Merit.

-Lane’s End is named Leading Stud Farm in North America for 12th time.
+Lane’s End is named Leading Stud Farm in North America for the 12th time.

 Lane’s End is Keeneland’s Leading Consignor for the 24th time.

 Lane's End named Leading Stud Farm in America for the 14th time.